cloudnode-pro/ts-client/README.md

 Get list of recent requests made with the token

- - `id` <code>[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)</code> The ID of the token.
+ - `id` <code>string | "current"</code> The ID of the token.
 Specify `current` to get information about the token that was used to authenticate the request.
  - `limit` <code>[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)</code> The number of requests to return per page.
 No more than 50.
 Default: `10`
  - `page` <code>[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)</code> The page number.
 No more than 2³² (4294967296).
 Default: `1`
  - Returns: <code>[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;[Cloudnode.ApiResponse](#class-cloudnodeapiresponset)&lt;[Cloudnode.PaginatedData](#interface-cloudnodepaginateddatat)&lt;[Cloudnode.ShortRequest[]](#interface-cloudnodeshortrequest)>>></code>